 Unless freaking out and melting into a puddle of ooze on the ground while you think you’re dying is right up your alley, you probably don’t want to experience what I, and many others, have had the pleasure of going through.
 Anyone knowledgeable or experienced enough will know the key points to keep in mind when undertaking a psychedelic journey.

 There’s the classic ‘set (mindset), setting (environment), substance & dosage,’ but also what we covered in the beginning: respect, understanding and maturity.
 While we can try to ensure that our emotional and mental well-being are sound, and we're in the right environment suitable to enter an altered state of consciousness, without proper respect, intention, and knowledge of how a psychedelic experience can play out, there lies potential to unknowingly end up in hazardous territory.

 When we can really respect the inherent power of these substances and understand that the psychedelic experience can flow from one spectrum to the other; from beautiful states of universal love and peaceful bliss, to the harrowing depths of discomfort and torture, we can release the label of ‘bad trip’ and begin to assess these challenging journeys with a depth of maturity, potentially shining light on the darkness within, that we may have once overlooked.

-Let me know your thoughts, experiences, ideas or feedback in the comment section below.
-I hope this offered some insight, or at least a reminder, to continue seeking out mature perspectives and level-headed discussions, so we can perpetuate the psychedelic renaissance and bring light to all the healing capabilities that lay within these sacred medicines.
+May this serve as a reminder, to continue seeking out mature perspectives and level-headed discussions, so we can prolong what seems like a healthier version of another psychedelic renaissance, and bring light to all the healing capabilities that lay within these sacred medicines.